ekurutepe/MPNotificationView/README.md

 ###Thanks:

+Thanks to [kovpas](https://github.com/kovpas) for his amazing contributions, including but not limited to proper iPad support.

-Stole some ideas from [BWStatusOverlay](https://github.com/brunow/BWStatusBarOverlay) by Bruno Wernimont.
+Also stole some ideas from [BWStatusOverlay](https://github.com/brunow/BWStatusBarOverlay) by Bruno Wernimont.
 Thanks.

 ###License: